The page has been translated by Gen AI.

 • Managed Security Group is automatically managed in Kubernetes Engine.

-• Do not use it for any user-defined purpose because if you delete a Managed Security Group or add/delete rules, it will automatically be restored.
+• Do not use Managed Security Group for arbitrary user purposes because if you delete it or add/delete rules, it will automatically be restored.

 2. Click the Cluster menu on the Service Home page.
 You will be taken to the Cluster List page.

-3. Cluster List page, click the resource (cluster) whose Security Group you want to modify.
+3. Click the resource (cluster) to modify the Security Group on the Cluster List page.
 You will be taken to the Cluster Details page.

 4. Click the Edit icon of Security Group on the Cluster Details page.
-It will navigate to the Security Group Edit popup.
+The Edit Security Group popup window opens.

 5. After selecting or deselecting the Security Group to modify, click the Confirm button.